Skip to contents

 data <- data[, .(species, posID, tag, time, datetime, x, y, tideID)]

-# unique tag ID
+# extract the unique tag IDs

 id <- unique(data$tag)